pvdheijden/mcrcon/README.md

 See LICENSE for original Tiffi license conditions.

 ## Setup
-Client is build with npm which kicks-off [node-gyp](https://github.com/TooTallNate/node-gyp) to generate the makefile and build the client.
+Original software is build with npm which kicks-off [node-gyp](https://github.com/TooTallNate/node-gyp) to generate the makefile and build the client.
 ```
-npm install
+cd tiffi && npm install
 ```